Bing (TV series): Production

 Bing was based on the Bing Bunny book series, written and illustrated by Ted Dewan.
 Acamar Films acquired the rights to Bing Bunny and produced the programme in conjunction with Brown Bag Films and Tandem Films.
 Acamar Films CEO, Mikael Shields selected Bing for development because he believed that the stories within Bing had potential to support young-children and help them to develop life-long resilience.
 The series was developed for CBeebies though initial episodes were viewable at MIPTV.

-Acamar Films CEO Mikael Shields was voice director for the series and served as a writer on the programme.
+Mikael Shields was voice director for the series and served as a writer on the programme.

 23 external writers, five internal writers, three Montessori teachers, American educators, and English language development experts were involved in the production of each series.